What Is CBF? Cannabifuran Cannabinoid Effects, CBF vs CBD

 5. What is the future of CBD in Europe?

 The future of the European CBD industry looks bright with both EU and member nation regulators coming together to make rulings on CBD in food and other significant concerns.
-While growth will not be quite explosive over the coming years, the European CBD industry will continue to consolidate and evolve, rewarding responsible companies.
+While growth will not be quite explosive over the coming years, the European cannabinoid market will continue to consolidate and evolve, rewarding responsible companies.

 Sources